Project: Point of View

 This is what he drew.
 And just like that, he made a model.

 He nails it obviously by taking my weird coffin helmet idea to a whole new level, thank god.
-Now, for the visuals: the project was first inspired by my grandparents slide collection that I inherited and my memories of sitting through vacation slide shows and that uncomfortable feeling of anxiety of, regretfully, not quite caring or understanding their love of travel or their stories they told us.
+Now, for the visuals: I wanted to incorporate my grandparents slide collection that I inherited and somehow work in my memories of sitting through slide shows and that uncomfortable feeling of anxiety of, regretfully, not quite caring or understanding their love of travel or their stories they told us.
 For the installation, to recreate this uncomfortable feeling, you would need to crouch inside the piece, standing at 5'2", my height, and physically have to conform to my angle of view, looking out through the lens where half is distorted, representing my blind spot on my right eye.
 We decided the best choice was to use vintage slides found on the internet, to make it less autobiographical.
 The piece takes on a different meaning as you are forced to interact with an anonymous visual narrators story which is now randomly flashing total strangers once meaningful, now discarded, memories while looking out through an obstructed lens.
 It becomes more universal.

 Now we begin the slide selection.